isomerpages/gb-assist/pages/solutionrepo/solution1479.md

 #### Description

 The bristle blaster/ cup brush/ power brush is a handheld tool that is used for surface preparation to effectively remove corrosion and coatings.
-The bristle wire tips are heat-treated to promote corrosion removal capability and prepare surface roughness up to 120micron.
+The bristle wire tips are heat-treated to promote corrosion removal capability and prepare surface roughness up to 120micron m.
 Time is also saved during operation.

 #### Details of Solution